-Intimate Photos Taken by Refugees as They Made Their Way Across Europe
+Intimate Photos Taken By Refugees as They Made Their Way Across Europe

 What are your thoughts on how the project has turned out?

-I feel honored that so many refugees took part.
+I feel honoured that so many refugees took part.
 I was so afraid that the project wouldn’t end up telling a real story, but what I’ve seen is fascinating.

 Do you hope that viewers take away anything specific from the project?